35 Medical Trivia Questions Only Geniuses Will Get Right

 D. A suspected carcinogenic component of mobile phones

 Idiopathies are diseases of unknown origins.
 For example, you might be diagnosed with idiopathic hypersomnia if the causes for your excessive daytime sleepiness are unclear, or with idiopathic urticaria if you have recurring hives for no apparent reason.
-Check out the 11 diseases doctors are most likely to miss.
+Find out which diseases doctors are most likely to miss.

 An iatrogenic health problem…